How to get started

 Yes, a permit from Clark County Public Health is required when offering or selling any foods to the public, including at venues such as farmer’s markets, holiday bazaars and school fundraisers.

 Baked goods are only exempt from permit requirements for non-profit organizations.
-See #13 on the Exempt from Permit list (PDF) for a complete description of this exception.
-Refer to the Fee Schedule and Definitions (PDF) to determine what kind of permit will be needed to sell cupcakes, espresso or hotdogs.
+See #13 on the Exempt from Permit list for a complete description of this exception.
+Refer to the Fee Schedule and Definitions to determine what kind of permit will be needed to sell cupcakes, espresso or hotdogs.

-Yes.
-A license from the Washington State Department of Agriculture is required to sell produce at a location other than where it was grown.
+You don't need a license to sell produce you grow, but a license from the Washington State Department of Agriculture is required to sell produce at a location other than where it was grown.
 A state business license and local business license may also be required.
 The sale of whole and uncut fruits and vegetables does not require a permit from Clark County Public Health.

 Who needs a food worker card?